This article originally appeared in the June 2017 issue of E-Scrap News. Subscribe today for access to all print content.

 Small critiques of research

 The second criticism we heard was that we did not mention or cover the question of obsolescence, especially as related to software support for older hardware.
-This is an important topic directly influencing the generation of used electronic equipment and deserves a full consideration of the relevant issues and influences, so will not be considered here.
+This is an important topic directly influencing the generation of used electronic equipment and deserves a full consideration of the issues and influences affecting product obsolescence, so will not be considered here.

 Nonetheless, the report did dig into some critical territory.
 Some of the big trends identified – electronics becoming smaller, lighter and more integrated; weight becoming an ineffective measure of program effectiveness; and the declining amounts of precious metals and other valuable materials in used devices – have continued on their respective trajectories.